The sequel to A Link to the Past

-The Legend of Zelda: Mystery of Solarus DX is set to be a direct sequel to The Legend of Zelda: A Link to the Past on the SNES, using the same graphics and game mechanisms.
-Mystery of Solarus DX is the first game made with the Solarus engine and in fact, Solarus was primarily designed for this game.
+The Legend of Zelda: Mystery of Solarus DX is set to be a direct sequel to The Legend of Zelda: A Link to the Past on SNES, using the same graphics and game mechanisms.
+Mystery of Solarus DX was the first game made with the Solarus engine and in fact, Solarus was primarily designed for this game.

 Mystery of Solarus DX is actually an enhanced remake of a first creation, Mystery of Solarus (without the DX suffix).
 This first creation, developed with RPG Maker 2000, was released in 2002 and was only available in French.
 The DX project was unveiled on April 1st, 2008.
 Its objectives were to correct the many flaws of its predecessor: the battle system, the bosses, the use of items, etc.

 However, that is hardly all of it, as new graphical elements and musics have been created to accompany you throughout the game.
 This Deluxe version is the opportunity for you to relive the original adventure in a brand new way, or to discover it for the first time if you’ve never played it before!